AndreaLaLupe/Hello_Collection/README.md

-# Hello-World
+# Hello World!
-A collection of "Hello World" programs in different languages Anyone is welcome to participate
+A collection of "Hello World" programs in different languages.
+Anyone is welcome to participate.

 ## How to contribute?
 Add any language that isnt already implemented :)